walpolsh/practice-app/README.md

 # practice-app

-This is an app to help my guitar students make their practice sessions more productive.
+This is an app to help my guitar students make the most of their practice sessions.

-Each practice card features a timer, metronome, and todo list.
+Each practice card features a timer, metronome, and a todo list to help them stay organized, and make progress faster.

 Future iterations:
 - Refine CSS/UI